KwameTaylor/bachelorette-predictor/README.md

 # Bachelorette Prediction Project
-## Kwame Taylor, Oct.
-2020
+## Kwame V. Taylor

-This repository is where I will house my Bachelorette Prediction project.
+The goal of this project is to create a machine learning model that accurately predicts which contestant will win a given season of the NBC reality show The Bachelorette, based on data from Season 11 (train), Season 12 (validate), and Season 13 (test).

-The goal of this project is to use machine learning to create a model for accurately predicting which contestant will win a season of the Bachelorette, based on data that I will collect from the current season (S16) of the Bachelorette, including on-screen time per episode for each contestant.
+A note on transparency -- I have not seen any of the above selected seasons of the show.
+I have, however, seen Season 15 of The Bachelorette, and I am currently watching Season 16.
+I have left Season 14 out of the data for the sake of time effienciency, as I would have to scrape that data myself from the Bachelor Nation Wiki, since the FiveEightyThree data has not been updated past Season 13.
+I may include Season 14 in a future iteration.